These brioche sourdough cinnamon rolls are super soft and fluffy, filled with sweet cinnamon sugar, and topped with a cream cheese glaze.

 The next morning - The dough

-- Turn the mixer on medium and keep it mixing for around 10-15 minutes until the sticky dough starts to strengthen and come together and pull away cleanly from the sides of the bowl.
-Leave the dough to rest for a few minutes then grab a piece and see if you can stretch it out really thin so it’s almost see-through, without it tearing.
-This is called the 'window pane' effect and shows proper gluten development.
+- Once finished mixing, leave the dough to rest for a few minutes, then grab a piece and see if you can stretch it out thin so it’s almost see-through, without tearing.
+This is called the ‘windowpane’ effect and shows proper gluten development.

-- Tightly roll up the dough to form a 45cm/18-inch long log.
+- Spread softened butter over the dough.
+Sprinkle cinnamon sugar over the butter.
+Tightly roll up the dough to form a 45cm/18-inch long log.
 Slice the log into 12 even-sized pieces.
 The unraveling end parts of each roll can be tucked under to keep them tight.

-- Grease a 9x13inch baking tray or 30cm skillet and place in the rolls and cover them with some compostable plastic wrap, beeswax wrap, or a lightly damped tea towel to stop the tops from drying out too much.
-Let them rise overnight until doubled in size.
+- Grease a baking tray, place in the rolls, and cover them with a lightly damped tea towel to stop the tops from drying out too much.
+Let them rise in a warm spot until they double in size.

 - Beat the cream cheese in a mixer until smooth and creamy.
-Add the powdered sugar, vanilla, and milk.
+Add the confectioners’ sugar, vanilla, and milk.
 Beat it together until creamy.
-Spread the icing over the still-warm cinnamon rolls and serve immediately.

 - Leftover sourdough cinnamon rolls can be covered and stored at room temperature for up to 3 days.
-On the following days, they can be rewarmed and softened again in the microwave.

 Notes